-- Increase the "ceiling" for the Tier 1 1.1 percent state real estate excise (REET) from \$525, 000 to \$750, 000 beginning January 1, 2025 - Impose a new Real Estate Transfer tax (RETT) of 1% on the value of the selling price over \$3.025 million - Direct the RETT revenue to be divided between accounts currently receiving REET moneys and the Washington Housing Trust Fund, Apple Health and Homes Account, the Affordable Housing for All Account, the new Developmental Disabilities Housing and Services Account, and the new Housing Stability Account.

-Create a REET exemption for certain sales or transfers of properties that qualify for a property tax exemption that will be used for a community purpose.
+- Increase the "ceiling" for the Tier 1 1.1 percent state real estate excise (REET) from \$525, 000 to \$750, 000 beginning January 1, 2025 - Impose a new Real Estate Transfer tax (RETT) of 1% on the value of the selling price over \$3.025 million - Direct the RETT revenue to be divided between accounts currently receiving REET moneys and the Washington Housing Trust Fund, Apple Health and Homes Account, the Affordable Housing for All Account, the new Developmental Disabilities Housing and Services Account, and the new Housing Stability Account. - Create a REET exemption for certain sales or transfers of properties that qualify for a property tax exemption that will be used for a community purpose.

-New in 2024, HB 2276, with 40 co-sponsors, had a public hearing on January 18 in the House Finance Committee but has not been scheduled for executive session and therefore has died.
-SB 6191 had a public hearing on January 25 in the Senate Ways & Means Committee but was scheduled for executive session and therefore has also died.
+New in 2024, HB 2276, with 40 co-sponsors, had a public hearing on January 18 in the House Finance Committee and executive session on February 23 in that committee.
+The outcome of the executive session has not yet been posted.
+SB 6191 had a public hearing on January 25 in the Senate Ways & Means Committee but was scheduled for executive session and therefore has died.